 1993 doesn’t seem so long ago that there is no video of Paul Keating’s eulogy, only audio.
 Here it is, and well worth your time to listen: click here to listen.

-All the other Australians have left, it’s just me and a maintenance worker.
+When I emerge from the tower, all the other Australians have left.
+It’s just me and a maintenance worker in the cemetery now.
 Australian and French flags fluttering, the cords clattering against the poles.
 Wind in the trees and in my ears.
 A Simpsons sky – pale blue with big white fluffy clouds.
 The twin trails of aeroplanes at cruising altitude.

 The museum is, I think, in transition – for now there are items of varying degrees of interest in old- fashioned display cabinets.
 The woman staffing the door is young, French, Muslim and speaks excellent English.
 I’ve come, as much as anything, for the famous “Don’t Forget Australia” sign in the school ground and stay for a coffee at Le Melbourne.